Doing it like Mike

 Posted on Updated on

-My son is playing basketball this year (previously he played football and soccer), and recently we went shopping for new shoes.
+My son is playing basketball this year (he previously played football and soccer), and we recently went shopping for new shoes.
 Each store had pictures of Michael Jordan.
 I used to love watching MJ play with the Chicago Bulls.
 He was the epitome of skill and professionalism.
-To this day he inspires me.
+To this day, he inspires me.

 "The Chart" - from Chris Lytle's MAX Sales Training program